 |US-7||The BigDataOcean platform should offer a set of analytics and services on one or multiple datasets||DA-08.
 DA-09, DC-07||As a data analyst, I want analytics tools and services that can run on one or multiple datasets, so that can identify any abnormalities and extract new knowledge.|

 |ID||BigDataOcean To-BE||User Story (As a <role>, I want < goal/desire >, so that <benefit>)||Pilot|

-Following the Analysis phase, the Specification phase receives as input the collected user stories and further analysis was conducted in order to prioritize them and refine them towards the elicitation of the technical requirements of the platform with respect to the BigDataOcean Data Value Chain.
-These technical requirements were classified according to the steps defined in the BigDataOcean Data Value Chain that are presented in the following list:
+Following the Analysis phase, the Specification phase receives as input the collected user stories and further analysis is conducted in order to prioritize them and refine them for the elicitation of the technical requirements of the platform with respect to the BigDataOcean Data Value Chain.
+These technical requirements are classified according to the steps defined in the BigDataOcean Data Value Chain that are presented in the following list:

 - Data Acquisition: In this step the technical aspects for the diverse methods that are required to collect raw maritime data from different sources and instruments are covered.

 - Data Analysis: In this step the technical aspects of the data analytics methods performed to identify data accuracy and upcoming data integration are covered.

 - Data Curation: This step covers the technical aspects for the assessment of data quality issues and data integration problems.

 - Data Storage: In this step the technical aspects for data compression, data indexing and access control are covered.